Analyzing Passive Acoustic Data with MHKiT

 )

 For Ocean Instruments Soundtrap datafiles, the filename and sensitivity should be provided to return the measurements in units of pressure.
-If the hydrophone has been calibrated, set the sensitivity to None to return the measurements in units of voltage.
+Again, if the hydrophone has been calibrated, set the sensitivity to None to return the measurements in units of voltage.

 [4]: